Michael Wendler: TV appearances

 In January 2010, The Wendler Clan was aired on the popular German television network Sat.1 in a six-part reality soap broadcast featuring Wendler.
 In January 2014, Wendler took part in German reality show Ich bin ein Star – Holt mich hier raus! on the RTL (TV network).
 In 2015, he participated in the TV show Ich bin ein Star – Lasst mich wieder rein!
 Although he was injured during the taping of an episode and had to pull out, he still got the most votes in the final show.
 He was hurt in a bungee cord accident and broke his right wrist suffering a compound fracture, which required an emergency operation.
 From 15 August 2014 to 29 August 2014, Wendler participated in the Promi Big Brother reality programme and finished in fifth place.
 In 2021, he was a judge in talent show Deutschland sucht den Superstar.
 Due to conspirancy theories about the COVID-19 pandemic, he left the panel after the auditions were filmed.
 After being criticized again for his views, the broadcaster decided to cut the singer out of all episodes.

 Conspiracy theories

 In 2020, Wendler was the centre of a public debate due to his remarks about the COVID-19 pandemic.
 He accused the German government of 'gross and severe violations' of the constitution.
-He suggested that all German TV channels, including RTL (whom he worked for), were gleichgeschaltet (a term associated with Nazi Germany) and politically controlled.
+He suggested that all German TV channels, including RTL (for whom he worked), were gleichgeschaltet (a term associated with Nazi Germany) and politically controlled.
 He urged his followers to create a Telegram account, claiming that this would be the only opportunity to exchange views without censorship.
 Following the introduction of more restrictive policies to reduce the spread of COVID-19 in January 2021, Wendler compared the German state with a concentration camp.

+Wendler publicly supported the far-right AfD Saxony-Anhalt during the 2026 regional parliament election.